Energy $mart Communities and Green Yorktown had an exclusive screening of BAG IT!

 - Reduction of single-use disposable bag consumption by as much as 90%.

-Bag It Town citizens are informed, proud and often happy to explain where all the bags went and, more importantly, why.
+First of all, Bag It Town citizens are informed, proud and often happy to explain where all the bags went and why.
 It’s often just the beginning.
 Expect your town to be quick to adopt other waste reducing habits, lifestyles and mindsets.

 The transition from plastic to reusable can be hard at first — you may find some neighbors, friends and retailers reluctant to change.
 Others might try to stop the movement altogether.
-It’s helpful to remember there are reasonable objections and questions to bans vs. taxes or recycling programs &mdash it’s important to hear out others’ ideas but to also persevere.
+It’s helpful to remember there are reasonable objections and questions to bans vs. taxes or recycling programs and it’s important to hear out others’ ideas.
+However and moreover to also persevere.
 Ultimately, once old habits are replaced, consumers are happy and proud to tote their goods responsibly.

 OKAY, WE WANT IN!
 WHAT DO WE DO?

-Contact David Allen to learn how to start drastically reducing your town’s disposable bag consumption.
+In addition, contact David Allen to learn how to start.
+It’ll drastically be reducing your town’s disposable bag consumption.
 David will be your support system assisting with everything from formulating an action plan to supplying sample ordinances.

 TRACK THE MOVEMENT